trex-paxos/trex-paxos-jvm/README.md

 - [x] Write a test harness that injects rolling network partitions.
 - [x] Write property based tests to exhaustively verify correctness.
 - [x] Write extensive documentation including detailed JavaDoc.
+- [ ] Include a record based distributed CAS as a default embedded pattern.
-- [ ] Implement an embedded distributed advisor lock replicated service.
+- [ ] Implement distributed advisor lock service as a full demo.
 - [ ] Implement cluster membership changes as UPaxos.
 - [ ] Add optionality so that randomized timeouts can be replaced by some other leader failure detection (e.g. JGroups).